How To Negotiate Salary After Job Offer

 Most people will accept the first no, and then they will be disgruntled later on into the position.

-If you want more help from me…
+If you’re interested in learning more from me…

 Do you know one person who could benefit from the information in this post?
 If so, do your friend a favor and share this info with him/her.